dougeby/IntuneDocs/intune-azure/manage-apps/android-app-protection-policy-settings.md

 ---

-# Android mobile app management policy settings in Microsoft Intune
+# Android app protection policy settings in Microsoft Intune
-The policy settings that are described in this topic can be [configured](create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md) for a mobile app management (MAM) policy on the **Settings** blade in the Azure portal.
+The policy settings that are described in this topic can be [configured](app-protection-policies.md) for an app protection policy on the **Settings** blade in the Azure portal.
 There are two categories of policy settings: data relocation settings and access settings.
-In this topic, the term *policy-managed apps* refers to apps that are configured with MAM policies.
+In this topic, the term *policy-managed apps* refers to apps that are configured with app protection policies.

 ##  Data relocation settings